 How can we make the case for larger endowments – and contributions – at a time of fiscal uncertainty?

-In this changing landscape, it will be essential that small and mid-sized healthcare organizations strengthen their resource base by improving their endowment management skills and strengthening their ability to attract gifts and donations.
+In this changing landscape, it is essential that small and mid-sized healthcare organizations strengthen their resource base by improving their endowment management skills and strengthening their ability to attract gifts and donations.